tomjoht/tomjoht.github.io/_posts/2015/2015-12-29-trends-technical-writing-2016.md

 In short, if developers are collaborating on docs, you will likely adopt tools that developers prefer.

+(Update: Note that Markdown isn't the only format developers prefer.
+[Asciidoc](http://www.methods.co.nz/asciidoc/) is popular for those using [Asciidoctor](http://asciidoctor.org/), and [reStructuredText](http://docutils.sourceforge.net/rst.html) (RST) is popular for those using Sphinx and [Readthedocs.org](https://readthedocs.com].
+Both Asciidoc and RST use wiki-like syntax for producing HTML from text file formats.
+I only singled out Markdown because I think it's more widely known and has tremendous momentum, especially if your content is in Github.)

 ## 3. Github as a collaboration platform rises in popularity among tech writers

 As you get immersed in API documentation and developer workflows, one developer utility that will likely see more prominence among the technical writing community is Github.